commercelayer/commercelayer-js-auth/packages/js-auth/README.md

 > Available only for browser applications

-Webapp applications use the [authorization code](https://docs.commercelayer.io/developers/authentication/authorization-code) grant type to exchange an authorization code for an access token.
+Webapps use the [authorization code](https://docs.commercelayer.io/developers/authentication/authorization-code) grant type to exchange an authorization code for an access token.

 #### Steps <!-- omit from toc -->

 In this case, first, you need to get an authorization code, then you can exchange it with an access token:

-1. Create a **webapp** application on Commerce Layer and take note of your API credentials (client ID, client secret, callback URL, base endpoint, and the ID of the market you want to put in scope)
+1. Create a webapp on Commerce Layer and take note of the API credentials (client ID, client secret, callback URL, base endpoint, and the ID of the market you want to put in scope)

 2. Use this URL to authorize your webapp on Commerce Layer: